Distinguish Yourself. Earn the FACE® Distinction

 2. United States or International board eligible in endocrinology (copy of certificate of completion of in-person endocrine fellowship or translated international equivalent).
 This is documentation in the form of a certificate indicating completion of an approved two-year in-person endocrinology, diabetes, and metabolism training program in good standing.
 Applicant should submit a detailed description of the curriculum.

-3. Formal training in endocrinology (Applicant should provide a. copy of certificate of training, b. signed letter from training program director supporting starting and finishing dates of training, c. categories of endocrinology disorders that were included in training, and d. specific endocrine-related duties of trainee).
+3. Formal training in endocrinology (Applicant should provide a. copy of certificate of training, b. signed letter from the training program director supporting starting and finishing dates of training, c. categories of endocrinology disorders that were included in training, and d. specific endocrine-related duties of trainee).

 5. Clinical Practice – As of the date of your application, you must have completed the equivalent of three (3) years of clinical endocrine practice after completion of training.

-2. Letters must be uploaded during the application online process.
+2. Letters must be uploaded during the online application process.
 DO NOT have letters sent to AACE.

 4. Letters of recommendation from other candidates applying for FACE distinction are not acceptable.